 Delacon call tracking is an essential tool for businesses that rely on inbound calls to generate leads and sales.
 By tracking phone calls, businesses can see which marketing campaigns are generating the most interest and resulting in the most conversions.
 Additionally, call tracking can help businesses track employee performance and identify areas where training may be needed.

 There are a number of different ways to track phone calls, but Delacon's call tracking system is one of the most comprehensive and user-friendly on the market.
+Easily track call performance and share essential metrics from over 80 other channels with clients in an automated Delacon report or live dashboard.

 Twilio allows software developers to programmatically make and receive phone calls, send and receive text messages, and perform other communication functions using its web service APIs.
 The way it works is pretty simple.
 You just sign up for an account with Twilio, get a phone number, and then use the provided API to integrate calling or texting features into your app.

-WildJar is another great call tracking software that tells you exactly where your calls are coming from, who is calling you, and what’s being said–thanks to access to call recordings.
+WildJar is another dynamic call tracking software that tells you exactly where your calls are coming from, who is calling you, and what’s being said–thanks to access to call recordings.
 This gives business the opportunity to improve their customer services, while allowing agencies to track their campaign success.

 Running Reports with AgencyAnalytics